noooop/Reading_List/awesome_retrieval.md

     - separation: Used for embeddings in clustering and re-ranking applications
     - classification: Used for embeddings in classification tasks
     - text-matching: Used for embeddings in tasks that quantify similarity between two texts, such as STS or symmetric retrieval tasks
+  - Training
+    - We initialize the model using the weights of the original XLM-RoBERTa model.
+    - Pre-Training， MLM whole word masking
+    - Fine-Tuning for Embedding Tasks， InfoNCE
+    - Training Task-Specific Adapters
+  - Failure Analysis for Asymmetric Retrieval
+    - Misleading Syntactic Similarities
+    - Misinterpretation of Named Entities
+    - No Understanding of Polar Questions
+    - Preference for Low-Quality Documents
+  - Performance on LongEmbed MTEB
+    - Table 5 demonstrate that jina-embeddings-v3 with the text-matching adapter achieves the highest average performance.
+    - These findings underscore the effectiveness of the RoPE-based positional embeddings, outperforming both the fixed positional embeddings used by bge-m3 and the ALiBi-based approach employed in jina-embeddings-v2.
 - Tue, 3 Dec 2024 [Arctic-Embed 2.0: Multilingual Retrieval Without Compromise](https://arxiv.org/abs/2412.04506)
   - Architecture
     - m_v2: gte-multilingual-mlm-base